 Peter joined CURDS as a Research Associate in October 2013.
 Previously, he was a CURDS Visiting Fellow and a Member of the CURDS International Advisory Board.
 He is also a former doctoral student at CURDS, having been awarded his PhD by Newcastle University in 2005.

 Peter has significant experience and expertise as a senior public sector executive in the North of England.
-He specialises in urban and regional governance, infrastructure funding and financing, universities, transformational change, and in the preparation and implementation of research, strategy and policy in local and regional economic development.
-He is a Member of the Institute of Economic Development.
-Alongside his role at CURDS, Peter is Deputy Local Growth Consultant for the Higher Education Funding Council for England (HEFCE), tasked with providing strategic advice and guidance to universities on strengthening their role and impact in local and regional development.
-He also advises Yorkshire Universities - the regional consortium of universities and higher education institutions in Yorkshire and the Humber.
+He specialises in urban and regional governance, infrastructure funding and financing, universities, transformational change, and in the preparation and implementation of research, strategy and policy in local and regional development.
+Alongside his role at CURDS, Peter is Executive Director of Yorkshire Universities - the regional consortium of universities and higher education institutions in Yorkshire and the Humber.
 He was previously Deputy Local Growth Consultant at the Higher Education Council for England, and part of the specialist team that oversaw the Leading Places and Local Growth Academy programmes.

 Prior to joining the Tyne and Wear City Region, Peter held the role of Assistant Chief Executive at the North East Assembly (NEA), where he had lead responsibility for: Scrutiny and Policy Development of the North East Regional Economic Strategy; Social Policy; North East England European Strategy; and the North East England European Office based in Brussels.
 He also had corporate responsibility for NEA Business Planning and Financial Management.